fish-afk/Pacemaker/README.md

 This project is solely intended to be used for educational purposes.

-The framework is still under heavy development and is not meant to work as expected, because of different configs on each of your machines.
+The framework is still under heavy development and is not meant to work as expected, because of different versions on your pc.
+Hence, using docker is recommended

 You will need to create your own .env file with following variable/s: